NoBrainerORM/nobrainer.io/docs/configuration.md

   # You still need to run `rake db:update_indexes` to create the indexes.
   config.auto_create_tables = true

-  # cache_documents enables the document cache on NoBrainer.
-  # The caching behavior is further explained in the caching section.
-  # It is strongly encouraged to leave this on, but if you decide
-  # to turn this off, please fill a bug report to tell us why.
-  config.cache_documents = true

   # When the network connection is lost, NoBrainer will the query 10 times
   # before giving up.
 Note that this can be a problem with non idempotent
   # queries such as increments.
 Setting it to 0 disable reconnections.